Internships

 Internships are offered on a project and/or task basis, providing direct support of ongoing research and are targeted to specific skills and needs.
 Internships may range in length from 1 week to 6 months or longer, depending on the proposal and the accepted project agreement established with the NCICS mentor.
 A typical intern works 10-20 hours per week.

-Interns should have an interest in Atmospheric Science, Applied Meteorology and Climatology, Statistics, Computer Science, Communications, or Climate Policy and should possess strong analytical skills, an aptitude for computer programming and languages, the ability to work independently, and an interest in communicating results.
+Interns should have an interest in Atmospheric Science, Applied Meteorology and Climatology, Statistics, Computer Science, Information Technology, Communications, Climate Policy, or a related field and should possess strong analytical skills, an aptitude for computer programming and languages, the ability to work independently, and an interest in communicating results.

 Past projects have included: